wzhan366/ajaxWithRealTimeDeviceReading/README.md

 Above is from Wikipedia, it means Ajax is more like an idea instead of a hard core technique, which means the chanlleng of Ajax is how to orgaized techniques such as HTML, Javascript/jQuery together.

+To make things clear, I work on 2 streams, data flow and control method.

+###First data flow
+Ajax visit certain address/URL and bring back data to user.
+Then user use javascript to porcess this data in order to show these data properly.

+In order to visit URL, jQuery give us methods such as **get()**, **post()** and **ajax()**.
+Based on the API of **jQuery.ajax( [settings ] )**, we should set up the datatype of the target address such as JSON, then if the visit success, then we can process then at the success method.

+Target URL and ajax datatype settings should match up, otherwise the return data will be hard to manage.
+Normally lots of public API provides JSON based API.
+In our case, we just create a **HttpRespon** at Django framework,

+'''python
+@ views.py
+from django.http import HttpResponse def realtime_data_api(request):
+	if request.method == 'GET':
+		rows = getRealdate()
+		return HttpResponse(json.dumps(rows),content_type="application/json")

+@ urls.py
+url(r'^realtime/$', disply_1.views.realtime_data_api, name='realtime'), #add this line in urls.py setting
+'''
+this funtion